 The popularity of remote working has been increasing over the last decade at a steady rate.
 However, with the global COVID-19 pandemic, much of the workforce has been forced into working from home and telecommuting.
-With more remote workers than ever, we decided to take a look at the current state of remote work.
+With more remote workers than ever, we decided to take a look at the current state of remote work in 2024.

 Interestingly, as the amount of remote work increases, the VPN market has also seen a surge.
 According to Atlas VPN‘s user data, VPN usage in Italy increased by 112% and 53% of US citizens started using a VPN more often.
 ExpressVPN and NordVPN have both reported increases in updake of their services of 27% and 35% respectively.